The Library's Collections

 The Library provides a representative collection of PreK-12 textbooks for the students in the College of Education.
 The PreK-12 Textbook Collection is shelved in the Curriculum Collection which is located on the east end of the 2nd floor.
 PreK-12 Textbooks circulate for regular loan periods.

-This collection of standardized tests and other classroom measurement instruments is available to students or area teachers for purposes of evaluating of the assessment instrument.
+This collection of standardized tests and other classroom measurement instruments is available to students or area teachers for purposes of evaluation of the assessment instrument.
 The Tests Collection is shelved in the Curriculum Collection which is located on the east end of the second floor.
-Tests may be checked out from the Circulation Desk for a two-week period.
+Tests may be checked out at the Circulation Desk for 28 days.

 CURRICULUM GUIDE COLLECTION